The Similan Islands

 The marine park is open from mid October to mid May each year and during those months liveaboard and day trip boats bring snorkelers and divers to experience the crystal clear water and exquisite marine life.

 The Similans is officially closed from mid May to mid October when big waves can make the crossing from Phuket or Khao Lak hazardous.
-A few boats still operate at this time of year.
 The ideal time of year to visit is February to April when the sea is glass flat and most pelagics are sighted.
 This is also the most humid time of year so the most pleasant place to be is on a boat where sea breezes take easy the heat.

 One of the interesting aspects of diving the Similan islands is the difference between diving the east sides of the islands and diving the west sides.
 The variety makes a Similan Islands liveaboard trip to this area very popular because each dive is different.